esphome/esphome-docs/components/sensor/pzemac.rst

 .. note::

-    This page is incomplete and could some work.
+    This page is incomplete and could use some work.
 If you want to contribute, please read the :doc:`contributing guide </guides/contributing>`.
 This page is missing:

       - Images/screenshots/example configs of this device being used in action.